Gwyd10n/Smart_grid/README.md

 ````
 **Structure**

-The code is divided into different folders, which we describe here one by one.
+The code is divided into different directories, which we describe here one by one.

 *Classes:*